cmelende/CS6381_Project/README.md

 ### Terms and Definitions

 ##### Message
-These are considered the 'payload' for communication between Publishers and Subscribers, in the real world, these can either be bytes, strings, or strings that contain json objects that are later deserialized into in-memory objects
+These are considered the 'payload' for communication between Publishers and Subscribers, in the real world, these can either be bytes, strings, or strings that contain json objects that are later deserialized into in-memory objects.

 ##### Topic
 Strings that are assigned to each message that tells the Publisher or Subscriber what type of message it is.
-For Publishers, they are important in order to let the middleware what type of message they publish.
+For Publishers, they are important in order to let the middleware know what types of messages they publish.
 For Subscribers, these are important to notify the middleware which messages they should receive.

 ##### Subscriber
 These are the receivers in the pub/sub architecture, they receive messages from Publishers directly or indirectly from a broker.
 Subscribers will only receive messages directly from publishers if you choose to run the middleware in the Notifier Mode, otherwise, Subscribers will receive messages from the broker in Proxy Mode.

 ##### Publisher
-These are the clients that send messages in the publisher/subscriber architecture, in our middleware they send messages either directly or indirectly to subscribers, depending on if you are using Notifier Mode or Proxy Mode, respectively.
+These are the entities that send messages in the publisher/subscriber architecture, in our middleware they send messages either directly or indirectly to Subscribers, depending on if you are using Notifier Mode or Proxy Mode, respectively.

 ##### Broker
 This middleware has two implementations of a broker, a broker that can run in Notifier Mode and a broker that can run in Proxy Mode, we will explain the differences later in this document but for now know that the broker in either mode assists in routing published messages from Publishers to Subscribers that are subscribed to those topics.

 ##### Client
 This is just a term for any application code that either utilizes the Publisher or Subscriber middleware of this project.
-The application code will handle the sending and receiving of messages through an abstraction (see 'Implementation Details' for more details) without necessarily having to know about which implementation, of the broker is being used.
+The application code will handle the sending and receiving of messages through an abstraction (see 'Implementation Details' for info) without necessarily having to know about which implementation of the broker is being used.

 ##### Mode
 Refers to the which implementation, Proxy or Notifier, is being used.
-There is a command line argument flag, --flag, that determines this (see 'API & Usages' section).
+There is a command line argument, --flag, that determines this (see 'API & Usages' section).

 ##### Notifier Mode
 This implementation is used when --flag=notifier is passed in via the command line argument.
-This implementation allows Publishers to directly communicate to Subscribers via a broker, where the broker Subscriber which Publishers to connect to to receive messages.
+This implementation allows Publishers to directly communicate to Subscribers via a broker, where the broker notifies Subscribers which Publishers to connect to to receive messages.

 ##### Proxy Mode
 This implementation is used when --flag=proxy is passed in via the command line argument.
 This implementation allows for Publishers to publish messages without knowing about which Subscribers are subscribed to those messages and vice versa with Subscribers.
-When a Publisher publishes a message, it will relay it through a proxy (see 'Implementation Details' for more details) which knows and determines which subscriber to send the message to.
+When a Publisher publishes a message, it will relay it through a proxy (see 'Implementation Details' for more info) which knows and determines which subscriber to send the message to.

 #### API & Usages
 We'll now go over how to interact with this sytem.
 The middleware is designed to be used by three different types of programs: